 With our funding, the school has been able to create an attractive and jam-packed programme, by rallying the help of local organisations and investing in sports equipment.
-With support from businesses like Mother Truckers in the local community, there’s an activity to suit any student; from skating to ultimate frisbee, creative writing, kick-boxing, golf, and yoga.
+With support from businesses like Momma Truckers in the local community, there’s an activity to suit any student; from skating to ultimate frisbee, creative writing, kick-boxing, golf, and yoga.
 Phew!

-There’s been a big focus on bikes too, with Exeter cycling charity ‘Ride On’ helping to support some of the most vulnerable students.
+There’s been a big focus on bikes too, with Exeter cycling charity Ride On helping to support some of the most vulnerable students.
 By teaching students how to fix their bikes, students gain the confidence to ride around the city, increasing their fitness and sense of freedom.
-The school’s investment and the generosity of shop ‘Saddles and Paddles’ on Exeter Quay has also meant that a fleet of eight bikes is now available for students to use.
+The school’s investment coupled with the generosity of shop Saddles and Paddles on Exeter Quay has also meant that a fleet of eight bikes is now available for students to use.
 And cycling has even helped create connections!
 A student refugee from Afghanistan has found his footing in the bike workshop, and fellow students and teachers have been able to connect with him in a much deeper way through this shared activity.

 But the theme of inclusion doesn’t just stop at the saddle.
-With the wellbeing of pupils in the catchment area worrying below the national average, it’s hoped these activities are a big stride towards tackling this.
+With the wellbeing of pupils in the catchment area worryingly below the national average, it’s hoped these activities are a big stride towards tackling this.
 And with over 90% of students signed up onto the programme, the numbers speak for themselves!
 The school has worked hard to make these activities as accessible as possible, even extending the school day on a Wednesday and coordinating the buses to leave later.

 Along with the school, we’ll be working closely with Sparx and Plymouth University to monitor the impact of the programme to better grow and develop it.
 Watch this space!

 We love speaking to people from across Exeter and Cranbrook about all things wellbeing, so if you have a story worth telling then please get in touch with Eleanor at email@example.com to get your voice heard.